ayrshare/social-media-api/README.md

 <img src="https://www.ayrshare.com/wp-content/uploads/2020/08/ayr-logo-2156-reduced.png" width="400">

 Social Post API is a client for [Ayrshare's](https://www.ayrshare.com) APIs.
-Ayrshare is a powerful set of APIs that enable you to automate social media posts effortlessly to Twitter, Facebook, LinkedIn, Reddit, and Telegram.
+Ayrshare is a powerful set of APIs that enable you to automate server-side social media posts to Twitter, Facebook, LinkedIn, Reddit, and Telegram.
 The Ayrshare API handles all the setup and maintenance for the social media networks.
-One API to rule them all (yeah we went there).
+One API to rule them all (yeah, went there).

 Ayrshare also provides data integrations such as RSS and [Substack](https://www.ayrshare.com/substack) to automated the creation of content.